life-itself/second-renaissance/content/sensemaking.md

 - e.g. what tribes are emerging
 - what other features do we care about? ...

+### Meta-goal: share early and often

+We will share our work early and often.
+We want to attract attention, stimulate conversation, and encourage feedback and engagement -- all this is part of collective sensemaking.

 ## What is a map?

 - A broad visual of the landscape of what you're focusing on, and the ability to navigate around it, e.g. https://twitter.com/exgenesis/status/1562059107233894402/photo/1